community/cultural, historical house, concert/performance space, event

 Pushkin House, established in 1954 during the Cold War, is an independent registered charity and a dynamic arts organisation that critically explores Russian culture and provides a platform for artists and creative practitioners from Russia, Central and Eastern Europe, the Caucasus and Central Asia.
 Our exhibitions, community engagement and public programming across history, literature, music and performance focus on themes of identity, citizenship, migration, displacement and belonging.
 While the original endowment set up more than half a century ago ensures its independence, Pushkin House relies on ticket sales, public grants and donations to sustain our high quality programming.

-The exhibition is free and open to the public from 13th September until 21st September during the working hours of Pushkin House.
+The display is free and open to the public everyday during the working hours of Pushkin House.

-During the Open House Festival we invite you on a guided tour around our 18th-century building as well as for a meeting with our team, who will help the visitors to engage with the archival materials and provide deeper explanation of Pushkin House's history and its current role as a space for community engagement.
+During Open House Festival 2025 we invite you on a guided tour around our 18th-century building, as well as for a meeting with our team, who will help visitors to engage with the archival materials and provide a deeper explanation of Pushkin House's history, as well its activities in the present.

 Pushkin House's building was designed by Henry Flitcroft (1697–1769) who favoured the Palladian style, emphasising classical features of order and symmetry.
 His best-known commission, designed on a monumental scale, was Woburn Abbey, stately home of the Duke of Bedford.
 Flitcroft was much more modest in Bloomsbury; those street-front railings have a touch of class, but the panelled front door, with two narrow “attendant” windows, looks slim and spare.
 Again, on the first floor, two narrow lights flank the main round-headed window.
 The second floor has a Diocletian window, semi-circular, with two vertical mullions, continuing the tripartite theme.